 Then it seemed ridiculously early when ANWG 2013 started calling last year for teaching proposals for their conference in Bellingham Washington next June and now here it is already looming near with the recent announcement of their line-up of teachers, workshops, one-day classes and seminars.

-Little did I know back in 1992 when I was climbing about and camping in the Cascade mountains near Bellingham that I would return 21 years later (21 years…yikes!) to teach an Andean pebble weave workshop and one-day classes on tubular bands and embellishments.
+Little did I know back in 1992 when I was climbing about and camping in the Cascade mountains near Bellingham that I would return 21 years later (21 years…yikes!).
 It almost seems that I have been reincarnated and am living another life all together!

 And I wonder what new things I will have learned in the meantime.
 That is the really exciting part.